 We received a high number of excellent applications and, based on a balance of expertise and perspectives, have now appointed the following as members of the DWG:

-The DWG will be chaired by Professor Angela Hatton, National Oceanography Centre Director of Science and Technology.
+The DWG will be chaired by Prof. Angela Hatton, National Oceanography Centre Director of Science and Technology.
 Dr Michael Webb, NERC, will provide advice on UKRI’s perspective on opportunities.

 Updates about the activities of the DWG will be circulated via NOCA mail shots and on this web site.